fcomitani/Owl/README.md

 of a number of volatile molecules.

 Starting from a training dataset of molecular spectra, and assuming their sum is an olfactory white,
-the algorithm iteratively adds or subtracts molecules (with a metropolis acceptance/regection algorithm) and tries to minimise the distance between the newly built total spectrum and the spectrum obtained from the training set according to the chosen metric.
+the algorithm iteratively adds or subtracts molecules (with a metropolis acceptance/rejection algorithm) and tries to minimise the distance between the newly built total spectrum and the spectrum obtained from the training set according to the chosen metric.

-A set of auxiliary scripts to test the validity of the results are also here.
+A set of auxiliary scripts to test the validity of the results are also found here.

 List of files: